 - Generally, they don’t want you to rush through instructions and steps or do something other than what you were told because it disrupts the entire point of the testing process.

 - Sometimes actions may differ slightly from what you see in the testing environment because companies update their software all the time, and subtle changes aren’t instantly reflected across all of the client’s test cases.
-Anecdotally, we know clients want testers to focus on the question asked and whether you can confirm it (and let them know if a button has changed location compared to what the instructions say, for example).
+Anecdotally, we know clients want testers to focus on the question asked and whether you can confirm it. i.e. Continue and leave SI letting the clients know if a visual element (buttons, field, dropdown, checkbox, etc.) has subtly changed compared to what the instructions say.

 How to Apply This Rule